zeee2/osu_collections/README.md

-# Jahkon Collections: osu!
-Beatmap Collections Web Application
+# osu!
+Collections: Sharing your osu!
+Beatmap Collection!

 This project is a responsive beatmap collections web application for osu!, supporting light/dark themes.